Sekhar Kammula: Film directorial style

-Kammula's films often focuses on the relationship between men and women in their routine life circumstances filled with both happiness and hardships.
+Sekhar Kammula’s films often focus on the relationship between men and women in their routine life circumstances filled with both happiness and hardships.
 Sankeertana Varma of Film Companion calls film portrayal of his female characters as somewhat "special."
 She writes that they aren't particular "strong women" but they are real.
 Varma adds that though his female characters display their egos and throw tantrums, they are unbreakable and refuse to fit in the typical societal norms expected from a normal woman.
-Kammula has also appreciated the work of other directors including the recent Telugu hit Vaarasudu.
+Kammula himself has also stated that he likes to keep his characters grounded, including the men in his films, and not commercialize them for improving the commercial prospect of his films.